UnICorN21/tiger/README.md

 + Same procedure with generating C code.
 + Can refer to [JVM Specification](http://docs.oracle.com/javase/specs/jvms/se8/html/index.html)'s first 4 chapters to make a better understand of jasmin and the generation details.
++ Nevertheless to say, you should never trust the official code of this lab.